 If you’ve never used one before, you’re in for a treat.
-The best multi tool is one of those bits of kit that will make you wonder how you got by without one.
+The oscillating tool is one of those bits of kit that will make you wonder how you ever got by without one.
 Being able to cut by pushing into a piece of wood, metal or plastic is almost impossible with a traditional saw.

-Believe me, when you’ve got one of these at your disposal you start asking yourself if you can fix it using your oscillating multi tool before any of your other tools, and usually “why on earth didn’t I get one of these things years ago?”
+Believe me, when you’ve got an oscillating tool in your tool box you start asking yourself if you can fix something with this tool first before using any of your other power tools, and usually “why on earth didn’t I get one of these “go-to tools” years ago?”

-The truth is they haven’t been around that long in the UK, maybe 10 years or so.
-They in fact derive from a tool designed and developed by the Fein manufacturing company in the US to remove plaster casts from hospital patients!
+The truth is oscillating tools haven’t been around that long in the UK, maybe 10 years or so.
+They in fact derive from a power tool designed and developed by the Fein manufacturing company in the US to remove plaster casts from hospital patients!

 How Oscillating Multi Tools Work

-The maximum angle of oscillation ranges narrowly between 2 to 4 degrees across most brands.
-When using the oscillating multi tool for making cuts a larger oscillating angle results in a faster more aggressive cut while a smaller angle ensures a slower cut and allows for greater control and less vibration.
+The maximum oscillation angle ranges narrowly between 2 to 4 degrees across most major brands.
+When using the oscillating multi tool for making cuts, a larger oscillating angle results in faster more aggressive cutting, while a smaller angle ensures a slower cut and allows for greater control and less vibration.

 While on the subject of sawing, another great feature of a multi cutter tool is the almost complete lack of kickback you get.
-This is due to the tool’s oscillating motion.
+This is due to this power tool’s oscillating motion.
 Conventional power saws deploy rotational movement, and it is this that can induce dangerous kickback.

 Corded Versus Cordless Multi Tools

-Battery power tools have changed the lives of tradespeople and DIYers.
-You can work wherever you want, and you don’t need to trail cords or even be near a power source.
-Battery powered multi tools are ideal.
-Compared with heavy duty tools like circular saws, there’s not much difference in performance between corded and battery powered multi tools.
+Battery powered tools have changed the lives of tradespeople and DIYers.
+You can work wherever you want, and you don’t need to trail cables or even be near a power source.
+Cordless multi tools are ideal.
+Compared with heavy-duty power tools like circular saws, there’s not much difference in performance between corded and battery-powered multi tools.

-If you compare two of the best multi tools I’ve tested out: the DeWalt DCS355N-XJ and DWE315KT, they’re almost identical.
-They put out the same excellent range of oscillations per minute (opm).
+If you compare two of the best multi tools I’ve tested out – the DeWalt DCS355N-XJ and DWE315KT – they’re almost identical.
+Both DeWalt multi tools put out the same excellent range of oscillations per minute (opm).
 They also have a similar weight and grip shape.

 Really, it’s down to your own personal preference.
-Cutting the cord is great if you’re working up a ladder, but if you do most of your work indoors you just don’t need to.
-If you’ve already bought into a family of battery powered tools, just get a “naked” multi tool and save a few quid.
+Cordless models are great if you’re working up a ladder, but if you do most of your work indoors you just don’t need one.
+If you’ve already bought into a major brand of battery-powered tools, just get a “bare” multi tool and save a few quid.

-Where the metal meets the workpiece- the range of blades you can fit to your multi tool are what makes it the tool you’ll reach for more than any other.
+Where the metal meets the workpiece- the huge array of oscillating multi tool blades and cutters you can fit to your multi tool is what makes it the power tool you’ll reach for more than any other.

 Next up are cutting blades- there are tons of different types of cutting blade available but the one that changed the way I work the most is the straight cutting blade.
 It lets you plunge cuts directly into the workpiece like a chisel, but without using much effort at all, and they’re available in a whole host of widths.

-You can get blades that cut soft materials like wood and plastic, up to high performance titanium or carbide tipped blades that can cut through metal such as hard screws that need trimming off.
-Another handy shape cutting blade is rounder, letting you cut straight lines in any direction.
+You can get oscillating multi tool blades that cut soft materials like wood and plastic, up to high-performance titanium or carbide-tipped multi cutters that can cut through metal such as hard screws that need trimming off.
+Another handy-shaped cutting blade is rounder, letting you cut a straight line in any direction.

-Most of the cutting blades you can get are offset, which means you can cut flush to the floor- a task that is not impossible without a multi tool, but certainly takes more time and skill to do neatly.
+Most of the cutting blades you get are offset, which is ideal for flush cutting close to the floor – a task that is not impossible without an oscillating tool, but certainly takes more time and skill to do neatly.

-Other blades available for specific tasks include grout removal, insulation cutters, rasps and box cutters.
+Other multi cutters for specific DIY projects include grout removal, insulation cutters, rasps, and box cutters.

-Sanding right into corners is a difficult task at the best of times and is completely tiring when you have lots of them to do in one go.
-The hook and loop pad you can attach to the front of the best multi tools are ideal for these situations.
-You’re not going to use it sand down a whole floor, but when you need to get into a tight spot, the multi tool is unbeatable.
+Sanding right into corners is a difficult task at the best of times and is extremely tiring when you have lots of them to do in one go.
+The hook and loop sanding pad you can attach to the front of the oscillating tool are ideal for these situations.
+You’re not going to use the tool to sand down a whole floor, but when you need to get into a tight spot, the multi tool is unbeatable.

-This is a bit of advice that can apply to life in general- “you buy cheap, you buy twice”.
-Now, I’m not saying you must go out and buy the most expensive professional level multi tool to carry out home DIY tasks.
+This is a bit of advice that can apply to life in general- “buy cheap, buy twice”.
+Now, I’m not saying you must go out and buy the most expensive professional-level multi tool to carry out home DIY tasks.
 But investing in quality blades and sanding pads will make all the difference.
 Trust me, I’ve made that mistake myself in the past.